shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 #### DIRECTIONS

-1. Before cooking, prepare the ingredients in a small bowl for the homemade hoisin sauce, set them aside.
+1. Before cooking, prepare the ingredients in a small bowl for the homemade hoisin sauce.
+Set aside.
-2. In a medium skillet, warm the sesame oil over medium heat.
-3. Add the ground beef and cook thoroughly, breaking up the meat with a [meat chopper](https://amzn.to/38BSlBY) until it is finely minced.
+2. In a medium skillet, warm the sesame oil over medium heat and then add the ground beef and cook thoroughly.
+Break up the meat with a [meat chopper](https://amzn.to/38BSlBY) until finely minced.
+Cook until the meat becomes brown, 8-10 minutes.
-4. While the meat is cooking, mix together the garlic, ginger, soy sauce, white wine vinegar, and siracha.
-Stir the mixture into the meat, along with the homemade hoisin  until thoroughly combined.
+3. While the meat is cooking, mix the garlic, ginger, soy sauce, white wine vinegar, and siracha into a small bowl.
+Stir the mixture into the beef, along with the homemade hoisin, until thoroughly combined.
-5. Cover the mixture with a lid and simmer, about 5 minutes.
-If you like your meat to have a stickier texture, add 1 tbsp of water.
+4. Cover the mixture with a lid and simmer for about 5 minutes.
+If you prefer a thicker sauce, add 1 tbsp of water.
-6. Remove the lid and lower the heat, allow the beef mixture to reduce, about 2-5 minutes.
+5. Remove the lid and lower the heat, allow the beef mixture to reduce, about 2-5 minutes.
-7. Garnish with the greens from the scallions, peanuts, and drizzle with sesame oil.
+6. Garnish with the greens from the scallions, peanuts, and drizzle with sesame oil.
 Use the reserved homemade hoisin and serve as a dipping sauce alongside the wraps.
-8. Serve on butter or romaine lettuce.
+Serve on butter or romaine lettuce.

 ### ABOUT THE MEAL